ArnauDavis/tasteBook/README.md

 --turn actual post user id into user name (actually wasn't too bad and I even realized I can get the actual poster user info too, how cool)

--secret task, I want to fix post into a component so I don't have to render it with a new dashboard, header, etc
+-secret task, I want to fix post into a component so I don't have to render it with a new dashboard, header, etc -I also want the feed to feature the ability to favorite and unfavorite posts

 ---